-The Philippines signed Thursday another deal with British drugmaker AstraZeneca to bring the total order of COVID-19 vaccines to 17 million as the government moved to build up its supply and end the pandemic.
+The Philippines signed Thursday another deal with British drugmaker AstraZeneca for 17 million more doses of its COVID-19 vaccines as the government moved to build up its supply and end the pandemic.

-The fresh agreement follows the initial tripartite deal that involved the country's richest businessmen in late November 2020 for some 2.6 million doses of vaccines.
+The fresh agreement follows the initial tripartite deal that invovled the country's richest businessmen in late November 2020 for some 2.6 million doses of vaccines.

 For the second deal, around 300 conglomerates pitched in for the order, Presidential Adviser on Entrepreneurship Joey Concepcion said during the signing.
 Local government units also joined the signing of the agreement.